 Identifier: This should reflect the label.
 The identifier is a system ID for referencing a Report.
 This ID must be unique per Report and must contain only letters and numbers starting with a letter.
 It must also be a minimum of three characters.

-- Chart - Has to be selected for Scatter
+- Chart - Has to be selected for Polar

 Group: The Report Group is used if you need to group reports together.
 A Report Group will appear on the left pane, and once clicked, show the Reports in it below.
 They are collapsed when the App is first launched, and expandable as required.